 - The student will not be required to complete the terms of the syllabus.

 - Registration status changes from credit to audit or audit to credit are not permitted after the start of the course.

 - The “R” will be placed next to the lowest grade.

 - All repeated courses and grades will remain on the transcript.

 - Only the highest grade received for the course will be used to calculate the GPA.

 - Students may repeat a course in which they have not earned a passing grade for their program of study.

-- Financial Aid recipients and veterans should check with the Financial Aid and/or with the VA Certifying Official regarding funding for repeated courses.
+- Financial Aid recipients and students using VA education benefits should check with the Financial Aid and/or with the Veteran’s Business Office regarding funding for repeated courses.

 UNOFFICIAL WITHDRAWAL (VANISH)

 - If a student does not attend the first two class sessions and/or comply with the established attendance policy for the class or the program, the faculty member must notify the Enrollment Services and Student Aid &b Scholarship offices using the electronic vanish submission form located on the staff intranet: